NannyML/nannyml/docs/how_it_works/univariate_drift_comparison.rst

 Experiment 1
 ************
 Both JS Distance and Hellinger Distance are in a sense related to the *amount of overlap* between probability distributions.
 This means that in cases where the *amount of overlap* stays the same but drift increases, neither the JS distance nor the Hellinger distance will detect the change.
-Such cases are very rare in practice, but they can occur - for example when two distributions are disjoint to begin with and then move further away from one another.
+Such cases are very rare in practice, but they can occur.
 An example of this is shown below:

 .. image:: ../_static/univariate-comparison/fool_js_ks_hellinger.svg